 A blacklist is a list of servers or domains that a blacklist operator has found to send spam.
 Not all blacklists are created equally.
 Some blacklists, such as Spamhaus, are reputable and can be more impactful.
 Whereas smaller blacklists such as Lashback, NoSolicitado, and Spam Cannibal usually have less impact and won't lead to bounces.
 The impact that a blacklisting has on deliverability depends on whether or not the recipient server uses the blacklist to filter spam.

 How does a blacklisting happen?

 If a HubSpot customer sends an email campaign to a list that is outdated or contains purchased, scraped, or third party contacts, HubSpot’s shared email servers can become temporarily blacklisted.
 Blacklistings are caused by emailing spam traps.

 Spam traps are addresses that once may have been valid but have since been repurposed by their provider for the sole purpose of tracking spam.
 Any email address that hasn’t engaged with an email for over one year has the potential to be a spam trap.
 Spam traps are also often placed on publicly available web pages and purchased to report on senders who are scraping and email addresses without opt-in.

 Because HubSpot uses shared servers, other senders are negatively affected by this behavior.
-For this reason, we take spam and our Acceptable Use Policy seriously.
+For this reason, HubSpot takes spam and the Acceptable Use Policy seriously.